codemod-com/codemod/packages/codemods/mocha/vitest/migrate-configuration/README.md

-# Migrate Configuration from Mocha to Vitest

-## Description

 Run this codemod to upgrade configuration files that need to be changed after migrating from `mocha` to `vitest`.

 ## Example